You, my friend, were born with a birthright.

 There are people born with “happier” personalities.
 But personality alone does not constitute sustained happiness.
 Achieving that sense of inner contentment and joy is more a matter of releasing things that have a part of your daily list of habits.
 These habits separate us from the happiness that is immediately accessible to us every day.
 And they will continue to do so until we recognize them in ourselves and do the work to let them go.

-What are these habits you must give up?
+What are these life habits you must give up?
 I’ve outlined 3 major culprits below and what you can do to change them.

 1. Listening to negative self-talk

 If you pay attention, you’ll notice you have a running dialogue in your brain.
 And quite often that dialogue is negative.
 You have self-talk that is self-defeating.
 You think negatively about your appearance, your worthiness, your intelligence, your abilities, your value, and any number of concerns that you’ve trained yourself to believe.
 And you believe because you listen.